ltalirz/atomistic-software/src/text/about.md

     In our experience, citation data for the previous year can be subject to significant (upwards) fluctuation, while citation data for years further in the past are quite stable.
     Hover with the mouse pointer over a citation count in the overview table in order to see when this data point was collected.

-1.  **Q**: Why impose a criterion that engines on the list need to have at least one year with 100 citations?
+1.  **Q**: Why impose a criterion that engines on the list need to have at least one year with 50 citations?

     **A**: atomistic.software aims to be a comprehensive list of all major atomistic simulation engines.
     Since new engines are created all the time, this goal is almost impossible to achieve without introducing a "relevance cutoff".
-    The value of 100 is not set in stone and could be re-evaluated in the future, once the list has had some time to consolidate.
+    A cutoff of 50 citations per year (roughly one citation per week) was found to keep the work required to maintain the list manageable.

 1.  **Q**: A major simulation engine (check relevance criterion above) is missing.
 How can I add it to the list?